-RCGA International Research Travel Grants fund overseas research for Middlebury College juniors preparing to write senior theses.
+The Rohatyn Center for Global Affairs (RCGA) Summer International Research Grants fund overseas research for Middlebury College juniors and seniors preparing to write senior theses.
 Students from any discipline or program whose proposed project is international in its orientation are eligible to apply.
-Students graduating in February ’15, May ’15, and February ’16 qualify for participation in the summer 2014 grant competition.
-The maximum award is $4,000.
-The deadline for receipt of applications is Saturday, February 22, 2014.
+Qualified applicants include students who plan to conduct summer research when they have one, two, or three semesters remaining in their undergraduate career.
+The maximum award is $4500.
+The deadline for receipt of applications is March 31.

 Criteria for Selection: Applications will be judged on the strength of the research design, the degree of preparation for the proposed work, the candidate’s academic record to date, the feasibility of the research project, and the need for overseas research to bring it to successful completion.
 Research in a foreign language, while desirable, is not a necessity.